In-grid-collective/servPubWiki/Servpub+LocalPiWorkshop/How-to.md

 ---
 ## Tmux installation

 Tmux is a terminal multiplexer, for collective editing in a terminal.
 Again, we are going to install this on the server (the pi).
-To use it you must be SSHed into the server as above  [[01-Set up Pi for local Network Access#Security via SSH Keys]].
+To use it you must be SSHed into the server as above  [](01-Set%20up%20Pi%20for%20local%20Network%20Access.md#Security%20via%20SSH%20Keys).

 So, assuming you are SSHed into your server, follow these steps.
 We are going to install TMUX as sudo: